ncherric/Iliad-ReadtheDocs/docs/_build/html/_sources/tutorial/raw_sequence.rst.txt

 Once the Installation_ of Iliad and its two dependencies has been completed, you will find your new working directory within the ``PATH/TO/Iliad`` folder.
 Make sure your current working directory is in this cloned repo as stated in the installation.
+If the repository is not cloned in that fashion, there is a chance that your direcory will be improperly named as ``Iliad-main``.

 .. code-block:: console